-Transit linked trips increase by 3.5 percent and boardings by four percent.
-The modes with the largest increases are those that are more expensive: commuter rail, ferry, regional bus.
-The percentage increase in boardings implies a fare elasticity of negative 0.133 [-0.30 / 0.04].
+Transit linked trips increase by 2.6 percent and boardings by 3 percent.
+The modes with the largest increases are those that are more expensive: commuter rail, ferry, and regional bus.
+The percentage increase in boardings implies a fare elasticity of negative 0.1 [-0.03 / 0.30].
 This is smaller in magnitude than the negative 0.21 overall elasticity implied in a study CTPS conducted in 2017 to study a planned MBTA fare increase.
-The smaller magnitude may be due to not incorporating the fare change into the path builder inputs.
-It may also imply that the \$15/hour transit traveler value of time is too high.
+The smaller magnitude may be due to not incorporating the fare change into the path-builder inputs.
+It may also imply that the \$15 per hour transit traveler value of time is too high.
 Studies of transit fare changes should review this sensitivity and potentially account for an underestimated response in the model outputs.